ujjwalguptaofficial/fortjs-doc/docs/tutorial/route.md

 ## Child Route

 <br>
-Child route is nothing but a [Worker](/tutorial/worker) inside a Controller. e.g -
+Child route is mapped to a [Worker](/tutorial/worker) inside Controller. e.g -

-Since UserController is mapped with "/user", so parent route is - "user".

 **<u>Creating Child Route</u>**
 <br><br>
-Now let's say we want to create the child route "add" - you need to create a method with the name "add" and add decoarator "Worker" above it .
-The decorator "Worker" add the method to route list.
+Let's say we want to create the child route "add" - you need to create a method with the name "add" and add decoarator "Worker" above it .
+The decorator "Worker" add the method to route list -

 ```
 import { Controller, Worker, textResult } from "fortjs";